 4Entry from Northam Drive (~750m)

 Another fun (though longer) route is to start at the playground on Northham Drive in North Rocks.
 This nature based playground is great for little climbers.
 And there’s now a new path, with stairs and a bridge making it even easy to walk from here.
-Note: you can no longer exit via the back gate will take you to the Hunts Creek walking track.
+Note: you can no longer exit via the back gate.

 To walk to Balaka Falls, go left where you will soon reach Northam Drive….confusing because Northam Drive is a loop road.